aleckeller/PaperAmplifier/README.md

 # PaperAmplifier
-# Download folder and run the PaperAmplifierGooey.java
+# Download zip folder and run the PaperAmplifierGooey.java